Retargeting and Brand Awareness Ads: FAQs

 Providing a discount code to entice your shoppers to come back is a common tactic for a checkout recovery email.
 While Shopify gives you a way to do just that, there are some limitations with this built-in checkout recovery feature.
 To add a discount code to the checkout recovery email, you need to master Shopify's templating language called Liquid.
 There is no WYSIWYG editor to customize the email, and there is no drag-and-drop function for you to add a discount code to the email.
 Everything is done by scripts.
 The discount code is also a one-size-fits-all choice.
 You can either provide the discount code to everyone or no one, as there is no way to customize your discount code for different types of shoppers.

-If it sounds complicated, don’t worry — there are many apps in Shopify’s app store to provide additional functionalities to help you recover abandoned carts.
-AdRoll is among these apps.
+If it sounds complicated, don’t worry — there are many retargeting apps in Shopify's app store to provide additional functionalities to help you launch retargeting ads and emails.
+One of the most popular ones?
+AdRoll!

-What makes AdRoll stand out from other apps is its capability to unify activities, channels, and analytics.
-While some apps are good at exit intent pop-ups to capture shoppers’ email addresses before they leave your site, some are good at creating stunning email campaigns, and some allow you to run dynamic retargeting ads to reach out to those shoppers whose email address is still unknown to you, AdRoll’s solution provides everything you need to run an effective abandoned cart recovery campaign under a single platform.
+AdRoll stands out from other apps thanks to its beginner-friendly capability to unify activities, channels, and analytics.
+For example, while some apps are good at exit intent pop-ups to capture shoppers' email addresses before they leave your site, and others are good at creating stunning email campaigns, AdRoll's solution provides everything you need to launch your retargeting efforts across the web, email, and social networks under a single platform.
 In fact, a recent study shows that AdRoll helps e-commerce brands lift their conversion rate by 23% — say hello to better ROI and a ton of timed save!